updated on: May 16, 2016

-Nestled on the shores of Lake Manitouwabing in picturesque Muskoka, renowned Camp Manitou attracts children from around the world.
+Nestled on the shores of Lake Tamarack in picturesque Muskoka, renowned Camp Tamarack attracts children from around the world.

 The brainchild of Canadian veteran round-the-world travelers Grant and Susan Johnson, HU was founded in 1997 as a place for like-minded riders to meet, gather resources, and find support.
 From fledgling beginnings, HU now hosts a content rich website with a robust forum, with thousands of sound bytes of advice and tales from around the world.
 There are now 22 HU meetings in 10 countries, every continent except Antarctica, and the list is growing.
 Rather than thinking you’re crazy for wanting to ride your bike to South America, this network of global travelers will encourage you, share advice and show you how to do it.